Massacre of the Acqui Division: Prosecution

 In his testimony, Lanz was assisted by affidavits from other Germans such as General von Butlar from Hitler's personal staff, who was involved in the Ardeatine massacre.
 The Germans were with Lanz in September 1943 and swore that the massacre had never taken place.
 In addition, for reasons unknown, the Italian side never presented any evidence for the massacre at the Nuremberg trials.
 It is speculated that the Italians, reeling from armistice terms highly unfavourable for their country, refused to cooperate with the trial process.
 Given the circumstances the court accepted Lanz's position that he prevented the massacre and that the event never happened.
 Consequently, Lanz received a lighter sentence than General Rendulic for his misdeed in Yugoslavia, who was released in late 1951 nevertheless, after only three years of imprisonment.

 Lanz's defence emphasised that the prosecution had not presented any Italian evidence for the massacre and claimed that there was no evidence the Italian headquarters in Brindisi had ever instructed Gandin and his Division to fight.
 Therefore, according to the logic of the defence, Gandin and his men were either mutineers or franc-tireurs and did not qualify for POW status under the Geneva conventions.

 The Germans justified their behaviour by claiming the Italians were negotiating the surrender of the island to the British.
 The German claim was not entirely unfounded: in the Greek mainland, an entire division went over to the Greek guerrillas, and in the Dodecanese, the Italians had joined forces with the British, resulting in a two-month German campaign to evict them.

 An attempt to revisit the case by the Dortmund state prosecutor Johannes Obluda in 1964 came to naught, as the political climate in Germany at the time was in favour of "putting the war behind".
 In 2002 Dortmund prosecutor Ultrich Maaßs reopened a case against certain persons responsible for the massacre.
 In his office, along with a map of the world, Maaßs displayed a map of Cephalonia with the dates and locations of the executions as well as the names of the victims.
 No indictments or arrests resulted from Maaßs' investigation.
-Ten ex-members of the 1st Gebirgs Division have been investigated, out of 300 still alive.

-In 2013, Alfred Stork, a 90-year-old German ex-corporal, was sentenced to life imprisonment for his role in the massacre by a military court in Rome.
+In 2013, Alfred Stork (1923 - 28 October 2018), a 90-year-old German ex-corporal, was sentenced in absentia to life imprisonment for his role in the massacre by a military court in Rome.